Joint Health for Dogs and Cats

 Inside a joint capsule, cartilage wraps around the ends of the bones to prevent them from rubbing together, and thick synovial fluid ensures a gliding, frictionless movement.
-Ligaments hold the bones in proper alignment to each other.
+Ligaments hold the bones in proper alignment with each other.

 A healthy joint is self-repairing; when the cartilage is damaged, specialized cells inside the joint capsule can grow new cartilage cells and remove the damaged ones.
-Other special cells will replenish synovial fluid to keep the joint well hydrated.
-When the loss of cartilage accelerates and the body can’t keep up, painful arthritis sets in.
+Other special cells will replenish synovial fluid to keep the joint well-hydrated.
+When the loss of cartilage accelerates, and the body can’t keep up, painful arthritis sets in.
 This can happen quickly from injury or develop slowly and may be almost undetectable due to aging.

 Know what to look for

 Typical signs of joint problems include a stiff gait, difficulty getting up, reluctance to jump or climb steps, slowing down on walks, and greater inactivity in general.
 Because these signs are easy to overlook, they can go unnoticed for a long time.
 Cats, especially, tend to hide their pain.
 An indication that a cat is experiencing pain is if they no longer jump up on high places, perform acrobatic leaps when you wave the wand toy, or even stop grooming themselves.